glowyphp/arrays/README.md

  * Apply the given function to the every element of the current array,
  * discarding the results.
  *
+ * @param callable $callback  The callback function.
- * @param bool $recursively Whether array will be walked recursively or no. Default is false.
+ * @param bool     $recursive Whether array will be walked recursively or no. Default is false.
+ *
+ * @return self Returns instance of The Arrays class.
  */
-public function walk(callable $callable, bool $recursive = false): self
+public function walk(callable $callback, bool $recursive = false): self
 ```

 ##### Example